 In the early 20th century, the breed was once again used as a police dog and began gaining popularity in the U.S. The hard-working nature of the Rottweiler has made its popularity grow over the years and it is now the eighth most popular breed, according to the American Kennel Club (AKC).
 The breed was recognized by the AKC in 1931.

 Rottweilers and Breed Specific Legislation

-No matter the breed, if you adopt a dog, discuss temperament testing (rescue groups and shelters usually do this before placing pets up for adoption).
+No matter the breed, if you adopt a dog, discuss temperament testing (rescue groups and shelters usually do this before putting pets up for adoption).
 If you are buying from a breeder, ask about the line's temperament history and meet the puppy's mother (and father if possible).
-Behavior traits to be inherited, but good breeders breed for good temperament.
+Behavior traits can be inherited, but good breeders breed for good temperament.
 Sadly, some irresponsible breeders will purposely breed dogs for aggression.

 You must check the laws of your jurisdiction if you want to adopt a Rottweiler.
 You will also need to check local laws when you travel with your pet.
 Your home or renters insurance carrier may require extra liability coverage if you own a Rottweiler.

 The Rottie has a short, somewhat coarse, but shiny hair coat.
 This breed has a moderate shedding rate and requires little more than basic grooming care.
 Use a curry brush or similar tool to brush your Rottie periodically and keep the coat healthy.
 Expect heavier shedding in the spring and fall.

 Some Rotties will naturally wear down their nails, but it is important that you inspect them regularly and trim the nails as needed.
 This will keep your dog's feet healthy and comfortable.